An optimization framework for resilient batch estimation in Cyber-Physical Systems: A special variant of the estimator

+In this section, we consider a constrained reformulation of the estimator $\mathcal{E}$ defined in \eqref{eq:def_est}.
+As will be shown shortly, this reformulation also enjoys the resilience property but under a condition which is more easily verifiable from a numerical perspective.

+We start by considering the simple scenario where the process noise $w_t$ in \eqref{eq:sys} is identically equal to zero and the sequence $\left\{f_t\right\}$ is sparse in the sense that its dense component $v_t$ displayed in \eqref{eq:f=s+v} does not exist.
 In this setting we can obtain a more resilient (to sparse noise in the measurement) estimator than \eqref{eq:def_est} by making it aware of the absence of dense process noise.
 This can be achieved by contraining the searched state matrix to be in the set $\mathcal{Z}_\Sigma\subset \Re^{n\times T}$ defined by

 of possible trajectories starting in any initial state $z_0\in \Re^n$.
 Following this idea, we consider the estimator $\mathcal{E}^\circ$ defined by

 Then $\mathcal{E}^\circ(Y)$ can be rewritten more simply in the form